Nineluj/FishGame/Fish/README.md

 ## Testing

 This project contains unit tests written using Mocha and Chai.
-These can be run using `make test`
+These can be run using `make test` or by running the `xtest` executable.